intel/neural-compressor/examples/pytorch/nlp/huggingface_models/question-answering/quantization/ptq_static/fx/README.md

 # Tutorial of How to Enable NLP Model with Intel® Neural Compressor.
 ### Intel® Neural Compressor supports two usages:

-1. User specifies fp32 'model', calibration dataset 'q_dataloader', evaluation dataset "eval_dataloader" and metrics in tuning.metrics field of model-specific yaml config file.
+1. User specifies fp32 'model', calibration dataset 'q_dataloader', evaluation dataset "eval_dataloader" and metrics.
 2. User specifies fp32 'model', calibration dataset 'q_dataloader' and a custom "eval_func" which encapsulates the evaluation dataset and metrics by itself.

 As MRPC's metrics are 'f1', 'acc_and_f1', mcc', 'spearmanr', 'acc', so customer should provide evaluation function 'eval_func', it's suitable for the second use case.